The first tip for starting to write a new book is to have a plan. A snowflake outline can help you develop this plan, especially for fiction books.

 They took me on a wild goose chase, and then they needed so much work to fix after the first drafts.

-When I wrote to a plan, it was much easier and faster to write a story.
+When I wrote a plan, it was much easier and faster to write a story.

-I have written this article simply as an introduction to planning to write fiction.
+I have written this article as a simple introduction to planning to write fiction.

-The Snowflake outline is only one of many ways you can prepare to write a fiction novel.
+The Snowflake Method is only one of many ways you can prepare to write a fiction novel.

-But with any type of plan, three essential ingredients are always similar.
+With any plan you use, the four essential ingredients are always similar.

 1. A one or two-sentence summary of the story helps you get started on the right track.

-2. You should always create character profile templates that you can refer back to for detail.
+3. You should always create character charts of character profile templates that you can refer back to for details.

 The added benefit is that when it comes time to pitch your book, you have your summary and synopsis ready to go.